adamlwalker/De-Mainstream-YouTube-Extension/README.md

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via an issue before making a change.
-To request a new YouTube channel to block, please submit a new issue.
+To request a new YouTube™ channel to block, please submit a new issue.

 ## Say Hi